quarto-dev/quarto-vscode/README.md

 ### Render and Preview

-Render documents or projects using the `Quarto: Render Document` command (`Ctrl+Shift+R` or `Cmd+Shift+R` on the Mac).
+Render documents or projects using the `Quarto: Render Document` command (`Ctrl+Shift+K` or `Cmd+Shift+K` on the Mac).
 An integrated preview window displays the rendered document and automatically updates on re-render:

 ![](https://quarto.org/docs/tools/images/vscode-render.png)